Zen Peacemakers International is a 501(c)3 non-profit religious organization registered in the USÂ EIN #133030252

 If you roll-over your tuition from one year to the next, a refund will not be givenÂ if you decide not to attend the following year.

 2019 Participants attend registration check-in evening on Sunday November 3rd in Krakow, leave KrakowÂ Monday morning November 4thÂ to OĹ›wiÄ™cim and return to Krakow on Saturday morning November 9th, 2019.
 Your retreat tuition covers all lodging, food and travel from the beginning of the retreat itself on Monday November 4th: lodging/food for theÂ night of November 3rd is not provided.

 ARRIVAL: Arrive to Krakow for the Sunday 11/3 registration check-in between 5:30-7pm.

 DEPARTURE: Make travel arrangements to leave from Krakow Airport (KRK) or train station no sooner than 12pm on November 9th.
-Shuttles will take all wishing participants from the retreat’s site and drop them off 1st at Krakow airport, 2nd at the train station and 3rd at the city center by 12pm.
+Shuttles will take all wishing participants from the retreat’s site and drop them off 1st at Krakow airport by 10am, 2nd at the train station and 3rd at the city center by 12pm.

 Arrive a few days before to adjust after your travel, explore beautiful Krakow and leave at least a day later to allow integration of your retreat experience before returning home.